 Would you like to use a tablet to follow the Order of Worship?
 You may check out a tablet from the usher before service and please return it after the service.

 RECYCLE PORTALS OF PRAYER – Please consider recycling your copies of Portals of Prayer when you are finished with them.
 The recycled copies will be used and distributed by the Southeastern Correctional Ministry in Hampton.
 A box is available in the Narthex for collection.

-Trinitarian newsletter - We need your help!!!!
-Each time we print the newsletter there are over 100 copies that are not picked up and then have to be mailed.
-In order to help us save on printing, paper and postage we will no longer be printing every copy.
-If you have an email you will receive your copy electronically.
-If you would still like to receive a paper copy, please let the Church Office know either by calling 489-2551 or by email at firstname.lastname@example.org.
+Trinitarian newsletter - If you have an email on file you will receive your copy electronically.
+If you would like to receive a paper copy, please let the Church Office know either by calling 489-2551 or by email at firstname.lastname@example.org.
 The newsletter is always available on our website at www.trinitylutherannorfolk.org.
 Please help us to keep you informed of Trinity’s happenings.
-If you requested a hard copy it is available in the Welcome Center this morning.
-Extra copies are for guests!

 Bulletin Deadline – If you have a blurb or an insert for the bulletin, please make sure it is into the Church Office by 9:00 am on the Wednesday morning prior to publication.

 In the event of inclement weather please visit our website at www.trinitylutherannorfolk.org and our Facebook page at TLCNorfolk for announcements concerning any cancelations.
 Notifications will also be sent by email to those with an email address on file and by phone to those who do not.
 Please do not rely on the notice being posted on the local news networks.